 Many of the settlers were Swiss who were enchanted with the grass, the climate, and the gently rolling hills.
-The Harmony Valley Creamery was established in the 1860’s to service the surrounding dairy farms.
+The Harmony Valley Creamery was established in the 1860s to service the surrounding dairy farms.

 The Harmony Valley Creamery Association was comprised of these farms and thrived for over 90 years.
 William Hearst and his guests sometimes stopped at the creamery to pick up fresh buttermilk and butter.

 With their Harmony Valley Creamery, the residents were granted a post office, making it an official town.
-The post office opened in 1915 and was in continuous operation up until a few years ago.
+The post office opened in 1915 and was in continuous operation up until 2005.

-There is not much to the town of Harmony just a few building including the Harmony Valley Creamery which also served as the post office until it closed a few years ago.
-At one time this road used to be the main highway between San Luis Obispo and Hearst Castle.
+There is not much to Harmony’s town, just a few buildings, including the Harmony Valley Creamery, which also served as the post office until it closed a few years ago.
+At one time, this road used to be the main highway between San Luis Obispo and Hearst Castle.

-Travelers along Hwy 1 used to stop for fresh buttermilk including publisher William Randolph Hearst on his way to his home in San Simeon, 12 miles northwest.
+Travelers along Hwy 1 used to stop for fresh buttermilk, including publisher William Randolph Hearst on his way to his home in San Simeon, 12 miles northwest.